Skip to Content

 Callable handlers

 Every controller method created with withValidationLibrary function, that works behind the scenes of all validation libraries, can be used outside of HTTP request context as a regular function.
-It provides fn method that can be used to call the method directly, simulating signature of a resulting RPC module function.
+It provides fn method that can be used to call the method directly, simulating signature of an RPC module method.

 Let’s say you have the following controller class: